sjdv1982/seamless/seamless-towards-02.md

 Don't follow exactly this scheme.
 Pins will now have simple evaluation parameters in their arguments.
 Low-level macro caching will know that they don't matter.
 In addition, a new cell type "evaluation cell" will be treated likewise.
-This is just for the purpose of dependency tracking, though, not cache substitition (see above).
+This is just for the purpose of dependency tracking, though, not cache substitution (see above).
 Evaluation cells may contain more complex evaluation parameters.
 Their semantic meaning is at the high level, no low-level support or core mid-level support.